 Fold a scoop of chocolate chips or blueberries into the batter, or change up the spices!
 A dash of cardamom or ginger would be a great addition.
 And though I’m partial to maple syrup, peanut butter, almond butter, or your favorite fresh fruit would also make delicious toppings.

-Let me know how this vegan pancake recipe turns out for you in the comments – I love these pancakes and I hope you do too!
+Let me know how this banana pancake recipe turns out for you in the comments – I love these pancakes, and I hope you do too!

 - 1 tablespoon ground flaxseed

 - ½ cup mashed banana (about 1 large)

 - 2 tablespoons extra-virgin olive oil, plus more for brushing